tlamadon/BonhommeLamadonManresa2021/README.md

 Thank you for using our codes.

-For any feeback, please contact
+For any feeback, please contact:

-Stephane at sbonhomme@uchicago.edu
+ - Stephane at sbonhomme@uchicago.edu
-Thibaut at lamadon@uchicago.edu
+ - Thibaut at lamadon@uchicago.edu
-or Elena at elena.manresa@nyu.edu
+ - Elena at elena.manresa@nyu.edu